-The position of a landform in the channel cross-section; its absolute height above the active channel, groundwater influences and storm flow volumes create the riparian hydrogeomorphic regime.
-The hydrogeomorphic regime is described by the frequency, duration and depth of water present at a location.
+The hydrogeomorphic regime of a particular riparian landform is created by its position in the channel cross section, including its elevation above the active channel, local groundwater influences, and storm event flow volumes.
+Each regime can be described by the frequency, duration, and depth of water present at a location.
 Water presence for all riparian hydrogeomorphic regimes is greater than for desert (which receives water only as direct precipitation), since water may be directed and concentrated by way of surface runoff during rainfall events, flooding, shallow groundwater migration and groundwater discharge.
 Three broadly interpretive terms are used to describe riparian hydrogeomorphic regimes: hydroriparian, mesoriparian and xeroriparian.
 Certain plant species, growth forms and species groupings (habitats) are typically found in each of these regimes.
 While these vegetation types are depicted on Figure 4.3 to establish linkages with landforms and hydrogeomorphic regimes, detailed discussions of vegetation and habitats are found later in this document.